So you want to know why flossing is important and why it should be done every day?

 Brushing your teeth two times daily is highly recommended.
-First brush your teeth as soon as you wake up and just before you go to bed, using a soft-bristle brush with antimicrobial toothpaste containing fluoride is recommended.
+First brush your teeth as soon as you wake up and just before you go to bed.
+Using a soft-bristle brush with antimicrobial toothpaste containing fluoride is recommended.

 Flossing Costs You [Almost] Nothing

-Flossing may seem like an extra or unnecessary chore, but it is of utmost importance in maintaining good dental and overall health.
+The act of flossing may seem like an extra or unnecessary chore, but it is of utmost importance in maintaining good dental and overall health.
 Flossing improves the effectiveness of brushing your teeth by removing plaque and allowing the bristles of your toothbrush to pass between the teeth.

 A good order or routine to practice would be flossing first, rinsing with mouthwash and brushing your teeth before bedtime.

 Regular teeth cleaning at the dentist is also highly recommended.
 With these oral hygiene practices, not only will you avoid gum disease and potentially life-threatening diseases, but you also save yourself the cost of professional dental care.